cloudberrydb/cloudberrydb-site/src/pages/community/events.md

 description: Don't miss out on exciting community events!
 Subscribe to our events calendar for meetups, webinars, conferences, and more.
 ---

-You can [subscribe to Cloudberry Database Community Calendar](https://calendar.google.com/calendar/embed?src=cloudberrydb%40gmail.com&ctz=America%2FLos_Angeles) to get notified about community events, including meetups, webinars, summits, conferences, Office Hours, and more!
+You can [subscribe to Apache Cloudberry Community Calendar](https://calendar.google.com/calendar/embed?src=cloudberrydb%40gmail.com&ctz=America%2FLos_Angeles) to get notified about community events, including meetups, webinars, summits, conferences, Office Hours, and more!

 :::note

-If you want to add your events related to the Cloudberry Database, welcome to email us: info@cloudberrydb.org.
+If you want to add your events related to the Apache Cloudberry, welcome to email us: info@cloudberrydb.org.

 :::